lwsjs/local-web-server/README.md

   * CORS-friendly, all origins allowed by default.
 * Proxy server
   * Map local routes to remote servers.
 Removes CORS pain when consuming remote services.
+* HTTPS server
+  * HTTPS is strictly required by some modern techs (ServiceWorker, Media Capture and Streams etc.)
 * File sharing

 ## Synopsis